 London will also be your classroom.
 Meet with and learn from local medical professionals, epidemiologists, social anthropologists, and public policy-makers.
 Learn how the British health care system operates.
 Study the Jamaican community in London so you can compare when you spend time in Kingston.
 Everything you do will be a part of your learning experience.

-In the final 10 days of the term, you participate in an extended course-related excursion to Kingston, Jamaica, with the University of the West Indies School of Nursing, Mona.
-There you learn about the health care issues in a developing economy through lectures, discussions, and a practicum at community health clinics.
+In the final 10 days of the term, you participate in an extended course-related excursion to Kingston, Jamaica; hosted by the University of the West Indies School of Nursing, Mona.
+There you will learn about the health care issues in a developing economy through lectures, discussions, and observation at community health clinics and local NGO's.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.